dependencies-packagist/routing/README.md

 ## License

-Distributed under the project_license.
+Distributed under the MIT License (MIT).
 Please see [License File] for more information.

 <p align="right">[<a href="#readme-top">back to top</a>]</p>